sojedaa/Diffusion_Models/README.md

 #  Diffusion Models Homework

-In this assignment you will become familiar with the basic concepts of diffusive models.
+In this assignment you will become familiar with the basic concepts of diffusion models.
 Although the models corresponding to the state of the art require a very high computational power, there are simple implementations that we will use to analyze the image generation.